Why You Are Really Vitamin D Deficient

 Another frequently overlooked problem relating to vitamin D is…

 Vitamin F: The Right Hand Man

 In nature, all vitamins have a complementary vitamin.
 These vitamins have a synergistic relationship in the human body, and in the case of vitamin D, that complement is vitamin F. Vitamin D and vitamin F work together to manage calcium in the body.

 Vitamin D moves calcium from the stomach into the blood; vitamin F takes calcium from the blood and puts it into the skin tissues that need it.
 Barring every other factor, if you don’t have vitamin F, vitamin D can only do half the work.

-Where vitamin D comes from saturated fat sources like dairy, vitamin F comes from polyunsaturated fatty acids (also know as “omega-3s”), found in fatty fish, seeds and nuts (flax, safflower, sunflower, walnut, pumpkin seeds) and cod liver oil.
+Where vitamin D comes from saturated fat sources like dairy, vitamin F comes from polyunsaturated fatty acids (also known as “omega-3s”), found in fatty fish, seeds, nuts (flax, safflower, sunflower, walnut, pumpkin seeds) and cod liver oil.

 Only cod liver oil contains equal amounts of both vitamins, which is why it has long been touted as a miracle supplement.
 It is important to pair saturated and unsaturated fats in order to balance these two complementary vitamins.

 Without adequate vitamin F, calcium can’t get where it needs to be.
 This can resut in a number of skin problems like hives and sun sensitivity.
 It can also cause muscle cramps and fatigue, on top of immune difficulties.